ulfanyguimel/temperature-display-gui/README.md

 # Temperature Sensor GUI Displays

-This project is part of the *Networking for Software Developers* course.
+This project is part of the Networking for Software Developers course.
 It demonstrates interactive display interfaces for simulated temperature data, based on Lab 6.

+---

 ## 📦 Contents